Condensate Fraction Scaling and Berezinskii-Kosterlitz-Thouless Transition of Superconductivity and Superfluidity: Abstract

 \section{Abstract}

 Characterizing the superconducting and superfluid transitions in two-dimensional (2D) many-body systems is of broad interest and remains a fundamental issue.
-In this study, we establish the {\it condensate fraction} as a highly effective tool to achieve that and accordingly propose efficient schemes for accurately determining the transitions, via numerically exact quantum Monte Carlo simulations.
-Using the 2D attractive Fermi-Hubbard model as a testbed, we access unprecedented system sizes (up to 4096 lattice sites) and perform a comprehensive analysis for the temperature dependence and finite-size scaling of {\it condensate fraction} across the Berezinskii-Kosterlitz-Thouless (BKT) transition.
-We demonstrate that this quantity exhibits algebraic scaling below the transition and exponential scaling above it, with significantly smaller finite-size effect comparing to the extensively studied on-site pairing correlator.
-This greatly improves the determination of BKT transition with moderate system sizes.
-We also extract the finite-size BKT transition temperature from condensate fraction, and confirm its logarithmic correction on system size.
-Furthermore, we find that the specific heat displays an anomaly, showing a peak at a temperature slightly above BKT transition.
+In this study, we establish the {\it condensate fraction} scaling as a highly efficient tool to achieve that and accordingly propose efficient schemes to accurately determine the associated Berezinskii-Kosterlitz-Thouless (BKT) transitions.
+Using the 2D attractive Fermi-Hubbard model as a testbed and applying numerically exact auxiliary-field quantum Monte Carlo simulations, we access unprecedented system sizes (up to $64\times 64 = 4096$ lattice sites) and perform a comprehensive analysis for the temperature dependence and finite-size scaling of {\it condensate fraction} across the BKT transition.
+We demonstrate that this quantity exhibits algebraic scaling below the transition and exponential scaling above it, with significantly reduced finite-size effects comparing to the extensively studied on-site pairing correlator.
+This greatly improves the determination of BKT transition using moderate system sizes.
+We also extract finite-size BKT transition temperature from condensate fraction, and confirm its logarithmic correction on system size.
+Based on the accurately determined transition, we reveal that the specific heat displays an anomaly, showing a peak at a temperature slightly above BKT transition.
 Our findings should be generally applicable to 2D fermionic and bosonic systems hosting superconductivity or superfluidity.